Fisheries & Aquaculture

 Fueling the Future of Global Protein Demand

-World population is expected to reach 9.8 billion in 2050, implying a further increase in pressure on the existing food resources.
+World population is expected to reach 9.8 bn in 2050, implying a further increase in pressure on the existing food resources.
 Aquaculture sector can play a vital role in feeding the rising global demand for protein.

-India is the 3rd largest producer of fish in the world and about 68% of India’s fish comes from the aquaculture sector.
+India is the 2nd largest producer of fish in the world and about 68% of India’s fish comes from the aquaculture sector.
 In terms of employment, the sector supports the livelihood of over 28 mn people in India especially the marginalized and vulnerable communities.
 Export earnings from the fisheries sector was $6 bn during 2020-21.

 India’s top export destinations for fish and fish products are China, USA, Southeast Asia, European Union, and Japan.

-- 74% of fish production was contributed by inland fisheries and the rest 26% was contributed by marine fisheries in FY2019
+- 76% of fish production was contributed by inland fisheries and the rest 24% was contributed by marine fisheries in FY 2020

 - 28 mn fishers and fish farmers are engaged at a primary level in the fisheries and aquaculture sector